sztamas/yabi-copy/README.md

 # yabi-copy

-A Clojure library designed to ... well, that part is up to you.
+Playing around with ideas of how to implement the FS operations in Yabi if it was in Clojure.

 ## Usage

-FIXME
+Read src/yabi_copy/core.clj, discuss.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Tamas Szabo

 Distributed under the Eclipse Public License, the same as Clojure.